Authorities charge 9 current and former California police officers in corruption case

 Thousands of incendiary text messages by more than a dozen officers in the Antioch Police Department had previously come to light and led to a federal lawsuit.
 The texts contained derogatory, racist, homophobic and sexually explicit language.
 In some of them, the officers bragged about making up evidence and beating up suspects.
 They freely used racial slurs and made light of the police killing of George Floyd in 2020.

-Brauli Rodriguez Jalapa, Ernesto Juan Mejia-Orozco, and Amanda Carmella Theodosy/Nash — and Antioch community service officer Samantha Genoveva Peterson were charged with conspiracy to commit wire fraud and wire fraud surrounding allegations they had other people take and and complete online university courses toward a criminal justice degree.
+Jalapa, Mejia-Orozco and Amanda Carmella Theodosy/Nash, as well as Antioch community service officer Peterson, were charged with conspiracy to commit wire fraud and wire fraud surrounding allegations they had other people take and complete online university courses toward a criminal justice degree.
 The police departments offered reimbursement for college tuition and pay raises for those who graduate college, prosecutors said.

 Two Antioch officers, Daniel Harris and Wenger, were charged with several counts related to distributing anabolic steroids.

-Another Antioch officer, Timothy Manly Williams, faces charges related to the obstruction of the federal investigation.
+Another Antioch officer, Timothy Manly Williams, faces charges related to the obstruction of a federal investigation for allegedly using a personal cellphone in 2021 to talk to the target of an FBI wiretap investigation and then made sure the call wasn’t recorded or accurately logged.

 “Today is a dark day in our city’s history, as people trusted to uphold the law, allegedly breached that trust and were arrested by the FBI,” Antioch Mayor Lamar Thorpe said in a statement.
 “As our city absorbs this tragic news, we must come together as one.
 Today’s actions are the beginning of the end of a long and arduous process.”